secondmindlab/track-template/README.md

-# Track Template Protocol by Second Mind OS (SMOS)
+# Track Template Protocol by Second Mind OS (SMIND)

 > Track your thinking.
 Loop your learning.
 Build public artifacts.
 Powered by SMOS.